corpnewt/CorpBot.py/README.md

 	  $hackrole
 	   └─ Lists the required role to add hacks.
 	  $hacks
-	   └─ List all hacks in the hack list.
+	   └─ List all hack in the hack list.
 	  $lastonline [member]
 	   └─ Lists the last time a user was online if known.
 	  $link [name]